py-why/dowhy/main/_sources/getting_started/index.rst.txt

     # "Which node is the root cause of the anomaly in Z?":
     anomaly_attribution = gcm.attribute_anomalies(causal_model, "Z", anomalous_record)

-Again, if this doesn't entirely make sense, yet, we recommend starting with :doc:`../user_guide/gcm_based_inference/index` in the user guide or check out :doc:`../example_notebooks/gcm_basic_example`.
+If you want to learn more about this, we recommend starting with :doc:`../user_guide/modeling_gcm/index` in the user guide or check out :doc:`../example_notebooks/gcm_basic_example`.